Siege of Mazagan (1562): Siege

 The Moroccans first dug a trench in the direction of the fortress, and when they were 400 paces away erected an earthen bulwark from which they could bombard the Santo Espírito bastion.
 A trench or moat was also dug surrounding the fortress on the landside.

 On 24 March, captain Álvaro de Carvalho reached Mazagan with a relief force that included 600 well-equipped fidalgos.
-A relief force of 1565 volunteers funded at their personal expenses the voyage to Mazagan, which they reached on 26 March after a six day journey from Lisbon, carrying plentiful supplies.
+A relief force of 1565 volunteers funded at their personal expenses the voyage to Mazagan, which they reached on 26 March after a six-day journey from Lisbon, carrying plentiful supplies.

 Sea-gate of Mazagan, through which the fortress could be continuously reinforced and supplied via the sea.

 Work continued unabated throughout every night: while some men kept watch for scaling ladders, others paid attention to noise below ground that would indicate the approach of a Moroccan mine; others cared for the sick and wounded, prepared supplies, or repaired the holes blasted open by Moroccan artillery.
 Despite the stress and danger, morale remained high.

 A group of 2,000 Portuguese troops, dispatched by the regent, reached the fortress shortly before the first assault by the Muslims, on 24 April.

-Reinforcements to the city included the renown Portuguese engineer Isidoro de Almeida, who oversaw counter-mining operations alongside engineer Francisco da Silva.
+Reinforcements to the city included the renowned Portuguese engineer Isidoro de Almeida, who oversaw counter-mining operations alongside engineer Francisco da Silva.

 On the 30 April, a reinforcement of 250 soldiers disembarked shortly before the Moroccans launched a second mass assault, which was also repulsed.

 Fighting continued until May 1st.
 Demoralized by their reverses, running low on ammunition and seeing no way to overcome Portuguese defenses, on May 5 the prince-heir withdrew his army.

 Aftermath

-Agostinho Gavy de Mendonça, a Mazagan born resident who later wrote a chronicle of the siege, recorded that 3000 people were to be found in the fort at the end of the siege.
+Agostinho Gavy de Mendonça, a Mazagan-born resident who later wrote a chronicle of the siege, recorded that 3000 people were to be found in the fort at the end of the siege.
 He reported that the water cistern held 5500 tons of water at the beginning of the siege, and by the end had lost only a thousand tons of water, despite water having always been distributed generously.